elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

   connector_id: string; -> ID of the connector document in .elastic-connectors
   status: string; -> Job status Enum, see below
   error: string; -> Optional error message
-  features: string; -> List of optional feature names that the connector supports from the Kibana UI
   filtering: {          -> Filtering rules
     domain: string,     -> what data domain these rules apply to
     rules: {